Frank G. Slaughter: Biography

 Slaughter was born in Washington, DC, the son of Stephen Lucious Slaughter and Sarah "Sallie" Nicholson Gill.
 When he was about five, his family moved to a farm near Berea, North Carolina.
-He earned a bachelor's degree from Trinity College (now Duke University) at 17 and went to medical school at Johns Hopkins University in Baltimore, Maryland.
-He began writing fiction in 1935 while a physician at Riverside Hospital in Jacksonville, Florida, paying off a $60 typewriter at $5 per month.
+He earned a bachelor's degree from Trinity College (now Duke University) at 17 and went to medical school at the Johns Hopkins University in Baltimore, Maryland.

+Slaughter began writing fiction in 1935 while a physician at Riverside Hospital in Jacksonville, Florida, paying off a $60 typewriter at $5 per month.
 He rewrote the manuscript of That None Should Die, a semi-autobiographical story of a young doctor, six times before Doubleday accepted it.

 Several of Slaughter's novels became films, including Sangaree, made into the 1953 film of that name and Doctors' Wives, made into the 1971 film of the same name.
 Other books by Slaughter include The Purple Quest; Surgeon, U.S.A.; Tomorrow's Miracle; and The Scarlet Cord.
 Transplant, Slaughter's last novel, was published in 1987.
 Most of the novels credited under his C. V. Terry pseudonym were republished under his real name.

-Slaughter died May 17, 2001 in Jacksonville, Florida.
+Slaughter married a former operating room nurse, Jane Mundy, in 1933.
+She died in 1990.
+They had two sons, Frank, Jr. and Randolf.
+Slaughter died on May 17, 2001, in Jacksonville, Florida.

-William DuBois was a silent writer with Slaughter on 27 of Slaughter's historical novels.
+William DuBois, a playwright, novelist and editor, was a silent writer with Slaughter on 27 of his historical novels.